EloiStree/HelloEloiTeachingModule/README.md

   - [Hack your browser with Selenium](HelloCSharp/SeleniumOgame/Index.md)  , 4-5 days: Learn the basic of C# by doing Selenium script through your browser
   - [CodeInGame: Platinium Rift 2](HelloCSharp/CodeInGame/Index.md)  , 4-5 days: Learn by creating the intelligence of an AI
     - [Multiplayer C# Battle for beginner](HelloCSharp/CSharpBattle/Index.md)  , 4-5 days: Learn by compiting other of the workshop in a C# battle arena.
+  - [Twitch Game in C#](HelloCSharp/TwitchGame/Index.md), 3-5 days: Learn C# by doing a twitch game for your/a community.
 - [Hello Unity](HelloUnity/Index.md) , 4-5 days: Learn the basic of Unity (Beginner only)
   - [Basic of integrator Job](HelloUnity/Integrator/Index.md) , 2-5 days: Learn a junior job of the industry that is call integreator.
   - [Create toolboxes for Unity](HelloUnity/Toolboxes/Index.md) , 2-5 days: Recap of Git followed by how to create toolbox(package) in Unity.
 - [Hello C# in Unity](HelloUnity/Index.md) , 4-5 days: Learn the basic of scripting in Unity (Beginner only)
+- [Hello C# in Unity: Quaternion drill](HelloUnity/Quaternion/Index.md) , 3 days: Learn all tips and tricks on how to rotate objects in Unity (very important)

 ### "Hardware"